+However, an HDHP will also be either a PPO, an EPO, an HMO, or a POS plan.
 The HDHP designation means that the plan conforms to the IRS rules for HSA-qualified plans.
 And the HMO, PPO, EPO, or POS designation describes the plan’s approach to managed care.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.

 - “Care Management Program: How Your Healthcare System Can Improve Patient Outcomes” WelkinHealth.com, Accessed 2023

 - “Employer Health Benefits 2023 Annual Survey” p.
 10, KFF.org, October 2023